Illimag/doc-list/27. arch_linux_presistent_storage_bootable_USB/README.md

 	lsblk

-Insert USB Device to machine.
+Insert target USB Device to machine.

 Find with new device added to machine.